What is peripheral neuropathy?

-Peripheral neuropathy is a type of damage to the nervous system.
-Specifically, it occurs when there is a problem with your peripheral nervous system, the network of nerves that transmits information from your central nervous system (your brain and spinal cord) to the rest of your body.
+Peripheral neuropathy is a type of damage to the nervous system -- more specifically, a problem with your peripheral nervous system.
+This is the network of nerves that transmits information from your central nervous system (your brain and spinal cord) to the rest of your body.

 Peripheral neuropathy has many different causes.
 Some people inherit the disorder from their parents, and others develop it because of an injury or another disorder.

 In many cases, a different type of medical problem, such as a kidney condition or a hormone imbalance, leads to peripheral neuropathy.
 One of the most common causes of peripheral neuropathy in the U.S. is diabetes.

 What are the risks for peripheral neuropathy?